olekanderr/hainforsurpo/README.md

 ## Vision

-It's a launcher with strict syntax (like terminal programs), it's not targeting to interpret natrual language.
+It's a launcher with strict syntax (like terminal programs), it's not targeting to interpret natural language.
 I believe the strict syntax can provide more powerful and fast response than to interpret natural language.

 ## Features